isabisa/nccdi/wp-content/plugins/adamrob-parallax-scroll/readme.txt

 Added ability to target the CSS class of the Post content/title.
 Also added the ability to target specific parallax styles through the ID
 Updated the help files to be more in depth for customising and setting up.
 Also added more obvious message on admin page.
 Updated - Bug fixes.

+= 2.0.1 =
+* Tested with latest version of WordPress.

+= 2.1 =
+Removed the ability to add HTML markup to the title field.
+The title field is now escaped when rendering at the front end regardless of user permissions. - [Issue 01 from bitbucket repo](https://bitbucket.org/adamrob/parallax-scroll/issues/1/xss-vulnerability)
+Tested with latest version of wordpress, using the latest wordpress theme on all major browsers.

+= 3.0.0 =
+* Plugin has had a complete re-write in the backend; although this version doesn't bring many new features, it provides the ground work to provide some major planned upgrades to both the CSS and java script parallaxs.
+* Posts meta options have been split out into tabs for better navigation.
+* Please note, due to various changes in the backend, you may get an error when upgrading.
+This is nothing to wory about.
+Simply de-activate and/or re-activate the plugin.
+No data will be lost in the upgrade.

+= 3.0.1 =
+* Fixed - Mobile image size bug.
+* Fixed - Incorrect div markup for full width mode.